Do you have an Amazon Prime subscription in 2023? If so, there is an easy way to save 5% on many of your purchases.

-The Amazon Prime Rewards Visa Card offers Prime members 5% back on purchases made at Amazon and Whole Foods.
+The Prime Visa credit card (formerly known as the Amazon Prime Rewards Visa Card) offers Amazon Prime members 5% back on purchases made at Amazon and Whole Foods.

 And with special offers for cardmembers, some purchases can be discounted as much as 20%!

 But is it worth adding the card to your wallet based on those benefits alone?
 It likely depends on how much of your monthly shopping you do with Amazon.

 In this review, Team Clark will assess all the details of this card and compare it to some of the top rewards cards on the market.

 This article was updated in May 2023 and I review it every six months.
 Detailed notes on all updates can be found here.

 The Prime Visa is a rewards credit card that offers cash back perks exclusively to Amazon Prime subscribers.

 This card does not carry an annual fee as long as you’re an Amazon Prime member, which costs $139 for a year-long subscription.